 Field-hunting tip

-Look in oxidized zones of cobalt-arsenic hydrothermal ore deposits country — that is the host setting where cobaltkoritnigite typically forms.
+Look in oxidized zones of cobalt-arsenic hydrothermal ore deposits country, the host setting where cobaltkoritnigite typically forms.
 If you start seeing arsenopyrite, cobaltite, erythrite in float, you are in the right ground.
 Field specimens usually show a bladed crystals, radial aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.